 Cave swimming and cliff jumping

 The water felt fantastic, and we were able to swim around for about twenty minutes.
-The visibility was better than I would have expected, as a lot of natural light entered this part of the cave from the large opening at the entrance.
+The visibility was better than I would have expected inside a cave, as some natural light entered this part of the pool from the entrance.

 As we exited the bus, most of us still pretty wet from our swim, Dee encouraged us to spread our wet towels out on the grassy area next to the parking lot, so they could dry in the sun while we ate.

-On our last snorkeling tour, in Grand Cayman, our guides came in the water with us.
+On a previous snorkeling tour in Grand Cayman, our guides came in the water with us.
 They didn’t snorkel, but they were right there to ensure our safety.
-This time, I felt like I did as a child at the beach, with my mom watching from shore.
+This time, I felt like a little kid at the beach with my mom watching from shore.
 Thankfully, they didn’t continually yell to me that I was out too far!

 I embrace my inner rebel

 We put on our new snorkel gear and waded into the ocean.
 Wrapping our noodles under our midsections, we began swimming, not too far from shore.
 This is when I realized that there’s no way I can snorkel with a pool noodle under my stomach.
 I’m a huge rule-follower, but this was just too much.